 Laser eye surgery is a life changing procedure which can correct the sight of people who are longsighted, short sighted or who have astigmatism.

-Laser eye surgery aims to eliminate the need for glasses or contact lenses and in most cases you can expect to get 20:20 vision or better.
+Laser eye surgery aims to eliminate the need for glasses or contact lenses and in most cases you can expect to enjoy 20:20 vision or better.

-There have been many developments in laser eye surgery over the past few years and it is now safer and more accurate than ever before.
-There are currently 2 main types of laser eye surgery and they are Lasik and Lasek.
-The main difference between the 2 procedures is the fact that a flap is created during Lasik surgery but no flap is created during Lasek.
-You can read more about the differences between these 2 procedures in our Lasik vs Lasek guide.
+The 2 main types of laser eye surgery available are LASIK and LASEK.
+The main difference between the both is how the cornea is accessed.
+With LASIK, a flap is created but no flap is created with LASEK.
+You can read more about the differences between the procedures in our handy LASIK vs. LASEK guide.

+As we get older our reading vision naturally deteriorates, called presbyopia.
 Up until recently, laser eye surgery has only been capable of correcting peoples distance vision although this is now no longer the case.
-As we get older our reading vision naturally deteriorates and the name given to this is Presbyopia.
 Recent developments in laser eye surgery have seen techniques emerging that can correct presbyopia, namely CK treatment, monovision, laser blended vision and Kamra vision inlays.
-These are all examples of laser eye surgery for reading vision.